leanprover-community/mathlib3/docs/tactics.md

 Lemmas tagged with `@[simp_name]` will be included when `simp using simp_name` is called.
 An optional description for the simp set can be provided with `mk_simp_attribute simp_name "description"`.

-Appending the command with `with id1 id2 ...` will use `id1`, `id2`, ... as dependencies
+Appending the command with `with attr1 attr2 ...` will include all declarations tagged with `attr1`, `attr2`, ... in the new simp set.
-of the attribute.

 This command is preferred to using ``run_cmd mk_simp_aset `simp_name`` since it adds a doc string to the attribute that is defined.
 If you need to create a simp set in a file where this command is not